phiyenng/MachineLearning-AffinityPropagation/README.md

 # Machine Learning - Affinity Propagation Algorithm
 ------------------------

 ## What is this project?
-This is a final project for the Data Visualization course, focusing on analyze and visualize Europe hotel reviews dataset from Kaggle.
-Our project focuses on using visual charts to provide hotel recommendations for Asian visitors traveling to Europe.
+This is a final project for the Machine Learning course, focusing on customer segmentation using the Affinity Propagation algorithm.

+In a highly competitive market, especially in the food and service industry, understanding and maintaining strong relationships with customers is crucial for business growth.
+One of the widely used methods for customer segmentation is the RFM (Recency, Frequency, Monetary) model, which analyzes purchasing behavior based on historical transaction data.

+This project applies Affinity Propagation to segment customers using data from the RMIT Business Analytics Champion (RBAC) 2023, provided by Pizza Hut Vietnam.
+The goal is to optimize clustering results, identify key customer groups, and propose data-driven business strategies to enhance customer experience.
 ------------------------

 ## Data Source
-- **Data Origin**: The dataset was sourced from Kaggle - [515K Hotel Reviews Data in Europe](https://www.kaggle.com/datasets/jiashenliu/515k-hotel-reviews-data-in-europe/data)
+- **Data Origin**: The Pizza Hut's real dataset was sourced from RMIT Business Analytics Champion 2023 Contest
 - **Files**:
    - `Hotel_Reviews.csv`: Raw hotel reviews data.
 (You can download in the hyperlink)
-   - `DV_GROUP10_FINALCODE.ipynb`: Source code.
+   - `ML_GROUP10_FINALCODE.ipynb`: Source code.

 ---